-Name of pupil Age Seizure classification and/or description of seizures, whi (Record all details of seizures, e.g., goes stiff, falls, cominutes, etc. Include information re: triggers, recover convulsive, partial or absence) nvulses down both sides of body, convulsions last 3 Usual duration of seizure?
+Name of pupil Age Seizure classification and/or description of seizures, which may require recta (Record all details of seizures, e.g., goes stiff, falls, convulses down both minutes, etc. Include information re: triggers, recovery time, etc. If statuconvulsive, partial or absence) sides of body, convulsions last 3 Usual duration of seizure?
 Other useful information DIAZEPAM TREATMENT PLAN 1.
 When should rectal diazepam be administered?
-(Note length of time or number of seizures) here should include whether it is after a certain 2.
-Initial dosage: How much rectal diazepam is given init this person) ially?
-(Note recommended number of milligrams for 3.
+(Note here should include length of time or number of seizures) 2.
+Initial dosage: How much rectal diazepam is given initially?
+(Note recomm this person) 3.
 What is the usual reaction(s) to rectal diazepam?
-4. If there are difficulties in the administration of rectal diazepam (e.g., constipation/diarrhoea, what action should be taken?)
+4. If there are difficulties in the administration of rectal diazepam (e.g., constabuld be taken?) tipation/diarrhoea, what action